Aruuni/Interpreter/README.md

 # Interpreter
-This is an interpreter that I has to make as a school project using the antlr library.
+This is an interpreter of a simple programming language implemented using thr Antlr library.
+It performs type chacking then it execuetds the code.